Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 THE AIDS CRISIS

 In the early 1980s, doctors noticed a disturbing trend: Young gay men in large cities, especially San Francisco and New York, were being diagnosed with, and eventually dying from, a rare cancer called Kaposi’s sarcoma.
 Because the disease was seen almost exclusively in gay males, it was quickly dubbed “gay cancer.”
 Doctors soon realized it often coincided with other symptoms, including a rare form of pneumonia, and they renamed it “Gay Related Immune Deficiency” (GRID), although people other than gay men, primarily intravenous drug users, were dying from the disease as well.
-The connection between gay men and GRID—later renamed human immunodeficiency virus/autoimmune deficiency syndrome, or HIV/AIDS—led straight people and mainstream news organizations to largely ignore the growing health crisis in the gay community, wrongly assuming they were safe from its effects.
+The connection between gay men and GRID—later renamed autoimmune deficiency syndrome, or AIDS—led straight people and mainstream news organizations to largely ignore the growing health crisis in the gay community.
 The federal government also overlooked the disease, and calls for more money to research and find the cure were ignored.

-Even after it became apparent that straight people could contract the disease through blood transfusions and heterosexual intercourse, HIV/AIDS continued to be associated primarily with the gay community, especially by political and religious conservatives.
+In 1983, Scientists Françoise Barré-Sinoussi and Luc Montagnier discovered that AIDS was caused by the (subsequently named) human immunodeficiency virus, abbreviated HIV.
+Understanding the cause led first to a better understanding of transmission -- most importantly that HIV infection could be spread by specific bodily fluids -- and eventually prevention and treatment.
+Even after it became apparent that straight people could contract the disease through blood transfusions and sexual intercourse, HIV and AIDS continued to be associated primarily with the gay community, especially by political and religious conservatives.
 Indeed, the Religious Right regarded it as a form of divine retribution meant to punish gay men for their “immoral” lifestyle.
-President Reagan, always politically careful, was reluctant to speak openly about the developing crisis even as thousands faced certain death from the disease.
+President Reagan, always politically minded, was reluctant to speak openly about the developing crisis even as thousands faced certain death from the disease.
+He did not publicly mention the crisis until 1985, and did not deliver a major speech on the crisis until 1987.

 With little help coming from the government, the gay community quickly began to organize its own response.
 In 1982, New York City men formed the Gay Men’s Health Crisis (GMHC), a volunteer organization that operated an information hotline, provided counseling and legal assistance, and raised money for people with HIV/AIDS.
 Larry Kramer, one of the original members, left in 1983 and formed his own organization, the AIDS Coalition to Unleash Power (ACT UP), in 1987.
 ACT UP took a more militant approach, holding demonstrations on Wall Street, outside the U.S. Food and Drug Administration (FDA), and inside the New York Stock Exchange to call attention and shame the government into action.
 One of the images adopted by the group, a pink triangle paired with the phrase “Silence = Death,” captured media attention and quickly became the symbol of the AIDS crisis (Figure 31.9).